BookStackApp/website/content/docs/admin/oidc-auth.md

   - *Only one URL will actually be used but it depends upon specific configuration set.
 Some systems will allow you to instead use a wildcard like `https://example.com/*`.*

 Change `https://example.com` to be the base URL of your BookStack instance.

+Since v24.02 BookStack will make use of Proof Key for Code Exchange (PKCE) during authentication.
+If your authentication system provides the option, you should enforce PKCE to be required for extra security.

 ### Switching to OIDC with Existing Users